universal-mcp/notion/src/universal_mcp_notion/README.md

-# Notion MCP Server
+# NotionApp MCP Server

-An MCP Server for the Notion API.
+An MCP Server for the NotionApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Notion API.
+This is automatically generated from OpenAPI schema for the NotionApp API.

 | Tool | Description |